akloskowski/AdeToOrder/README.md

 ### Launch Instructions
 1. Clone the repository.
 2. Connect into the Calculator directory.
-3. Find the driver file.
+3. Find the driver file by path AdeToOrder/Calculator/Calculator.pde
 3. Press the play icon in the top left corner of the file.
 4. Start inputing expressions.